coderaiser/putout/README.md

 From the beginning, 🐊**Putout** developed with ability to split the main process into two concepts: `find` (find places that could be fixed) and `fix` (apply the fixes to the files).
 It is therefore easy to find sections that could be fixed.
-In the following example reduntand variables are found without making changes to the source file:
+In the following example redundant variables are found without making changes to the source file:

 ```js
 putout(source, {